guimeira/xkcdify/README.md

 Locate the **User extensions** folder and click **Open**.

-Extract the files from the xcdify release you just downloaded into this folder and restart Inkscape.
+Extract the files from the xkcdify release you just downloaded into this folder and restart Inkscape.

 Optionally, download the Humor Sans font [here](https://github.com/shreyankg/xkcd-desktop/blob/master/Humor-Sans.ttf) and install it.